abc-datacamp/abc-intro-2-git-in-rstudio/chapter1.md

 You can even view a list of your recent commands by pressing Ctrl+Up on Windows or Command+Up on a Mac.

-What is the third command starting from the top of the recent commands list?
+Scroll all the way up to the top of the list.
+What is the third command down?

 *** =instructions
 - ```9 * 64```